-I am a citizen of Pakistan who entered the United States in 2000.
-I originally arrived on a visa, but it expired and I have been working in a friend’s store.
+I entered the United States on a visa, but it expired and I have been working in a friend’s store.
 I had been planning all along to apply for asylum, but never got around to doing so.
 Now I have discovered that I cannot apply for asylum here because of the one-year filing deadline bar.
 My aunt is a Canadian citizen and I want to apply for asylum in Canada.
 Can I?

 The United States and Canada have an agreement governing situations like yours, called a Safe Third Country Agreement.
 This means that a person must apply for asylum in whichever of the two countries he or she arrives in first.

-There are many exceptions to this Safe Third Country Agreement, including an exception for applicants who have ties to family members who have status in Canada.
-Since your aunt is a Canadian citizen, you may be exempt from the Safe Third Country Agreement and be allowed to seek asylum in Canada.
+There are many exceptions to this Safe Third Country Agreement, however, including an exception for applicants who have ties to family members holding legal immigration status in Canada.
+Since your aunt is a Canadian citizen, you might be exempt from the Safe Third Country Agreement and be allowed to seek asylum in Canada.